 When not competing for the best investigative stories in Tampa Bay, I dabble in competitive triathlon racing.
 But I've found more success as a competitive eater, winning more than a dozen pepper-, hot dog-, and tater tot-eating contests.

-I'm proud to be in Tampa Bay - a booming metro without many of those big-metro headaches.
+I love Tampa Bay for its "big city" benefits without "big city" headaches.
 Where else can you run alongside dolphins a few blocks from downtown?
 Where else can you get six straight months of beautiful weather like we do?
 Let's just not talk about those other six months...